nikopetr/Memory-Game/README.md

   *All modes can be played with or without Computer Bots with various difficulties *

- ### Basic Graphical interface with menus and images for the users to interact and play.
+ ### Basic Graphical interface with menus and images for the users to interact and play:

 <img src="src/images/screenshotexample.png">

-### Other features
+### Other features:
 - Able to save high-scores
 - Languages supported: English US, English UK, Greek
 - Tests for each Class (Using jUnit 4)